tiffanytay/tiffanytay.github.io/airbnb.md

 ## Airbnb Pricing Analysis in NYC

-**Executive Summary:** This project identifies a competitive price under a luxury pricing strategy to maximize profitability for an entire Airbnb apartment in New York City (NYC).
+**Project Overview:** Developed a data-driven pricing strategy for a luxury Airbnb apartment in New York City to maximize profitability.

-Using **Tableau**, I juxtaposed key data points from [Inside Airbnb](https://insideairbnb.com/new-york-city/) onto an NYC map.
-Using the dashboard filters I created, I searched for comparable properties to determine that an initial price of around $500 per night would be competitive for a 2 bedroom, 2 bathroom apartment in the Upper West Side neighborhood - about $50 less than the average.

-After establishing a solid rating with many reviews (rated at 4.7 or above to beat the average rating for comparables), I may be able to raise the price to $550-$600, to position my property as an in-demand luxury property with a proven track record.

-Finally, I did some light front-end development with **HTML** and **Javascript** to embed the Tableau dashboard on this Github site.
+**Key Accomplishments:**
+- Leveraged Tableau to create an interactive dashboard using Inside Airbnb data, enabling efficient analysis of market trends and competitor pricing.
+- Conducted comparative analysis to determine an optimal initial price point of $500/night for a 2BR/2BA apartment in the Upper West Side, undercutting average competitor prices by $50.
+- Proposed a strategic price increase to $550-$600 after establishing a strong rating (4.7+), positioning the property as a premium offering.
+- Integrated the Tableau dashboard into a GitHub-hosted website using HTML and JavaScript, demonstrating full-stack capabilities.

 [See embedded dashboard](/airbnbIndex.html)